 The 7th edition of the Publication Manual of the American Psychological Association -- commonly referred to as the APA guide or the APA style guide -- offers a comprehensive presentation of the guidelines used by the APA to acknowledge these cited sources.
 (And yes, the APA style is used by many different disciplines, not just psychology).

 Furthermore, chapters 8 through 10 of the Manual offer sample citations, which illustrate example variations on different types of citation.
 That said, the 7th edition makes explicit a particularly salient guideline that was (at best) only hinted at in previous editions -- that it is entirely appropriate to apply general principles described through the citation style to individual sources where the form of how the source should be cited is not clear or obvious.
-In their words,
+More specifically, this edition presents templates describing how to formulate certain broad categories of citation -- book, book chapter, journal article, etc. In their words,

 Citations consist of two parts: